Create a PicnicHealth account, consent, and share the names of your doctors in 5 minutes.

 Medical records document the journeys of patients over time.
 In Hemophilia, medical records allow researchers to see trends in the care, safety, and efficacy of treatments in the real world, not just in controlled lab studies.
 Below you can see some of the partners from our past research.
 We'll share more as we get Hemophilia-focused researchers involved.
 The more patients sign up, the more we can attract great scientists!

-It takes about 3 to 4 weeks to retrieve most of your historical medical records.
+It takes about 2-3 months to retrieve and process most of your historical medical records.
 After that, it can take another couple of months for us to track down the oldest and trickiest records to access.
 The timing depends on how quickly your doctors respond to PicnicHealth's requests for your records.

 You can join if you have been diagnosed with hemophilia, Von Willebrand disease, or another factor deficiency, live in the U.S., and have received medical care in the U.S. in the past 7 years.